blbadger/blbadger.github.io/aperiodic-inverted.md

 [Finished in 0.7s]
 ```

-The largest error is $10^14$ larger than the smallest error, meaning that some values of $x_{n-30}$ computed with (2) to 64 bit precision are able to yield near-arbitrary accuracy when reversed with (1) to give $x_n$, whereas others are quite inaccurate.
+The largest error is $10^{14}$ times larger than the smallest error, meaning that some values of $x_{n-30}$ computed with (2) to 64 bit precision are able to yield near-arbitrary accuracy when reversed with (1) to give $x_n$, whereas others are quite inaccurate.
 And this is for a mere 30 iterations!

 How is it possible that there is such a large difference in estimation accuracy using values given by (2) after so small a number of computations?
-To address this, one can limit the number of values added at each step.
+First one can limit the number of values added to the array at each step, in order to calculate (2) for many more steps without experiencing a memory overflow from the exponentially increasing number of array values.
 The following gives at most 100 values per step:

 ```python
 def reverse_logistic_map(r, array, steps, s):